Emergency Food Assistance Information: Food banks, pantries and more in the Hudson Valley

 Dutchess County:

 In Dutchess County, 26,130 individuals suffer from food insecurity or around 8.8-percent of the population, with 1 in 4 families in Poughkeepsie facing food insecurity, according to Dutchess Outreach, a food access center.
-Even as they are experiencing numbers that have more than doubled compared pre-2020, Dutchess Outreach is preparing for another surge in community need and will remain open with chef-prepared meals served six days a week and pantry access for families and individuals in need. https://dutchessoutreach.org/
+Even as the organization is experiencing numbers that have more than doubled compared pre-2020, Dutchess Outreach is preparing for another surge in community need and will remain open with chef-prepared meals served six days a week and pantry access for families and individuals in need. https://dutchessoutreach.org/

 The Dutchess Outreach Lunch Box is open for to-go meals Monday–Friday: 11:15am–1pm, 4:30–5:30pm; Sunday: noon-1pm.
 29 North Hamilton Street, Poughkeepsie.